My Child Won’t Go To Sleep

-The trouble with the this age is that as delightful as they are they can’t tell you the issue, so it really is a matter of guess work.
-If there’s nothing causing his anxiety that you can think of, then perhaps it’s medical problem.
-You’ve mentioned the teething and that can certainly cause him to miserable but if he’s really howling, he might be in pain.
+The trouble with this age is that, as delightful as they are, they can’t tell you the issue, so it really is a matter of guesswork.
+If there’s nothing causing his anxiety that you can think of, then perhaps it’s a medical problem.
+You’ve mentioned the teething, and that can certainly make him miserable, but if he’s really howling, he might be in pain.
 If you haven’t had him seen by a specialist yet, I would.
-Consider too whether there are any other related concerns.
-How’s his appetite for instance?
+Consider whether there are any other issues that need to be addressed.
+How’s his appetite, for instance?
 Is he active and happy during the day?
-If he’s a cheery little chap during the day except for the fact that he’s tired and yet at night he screams, it’s unlikely to be medically related.
+If he’s a cheery little chap during the day except for the fact that he’s tired, and yet at night he screams, it’s unlikely to be medically related.

-If it’s none of the above you might want to look at the fact that he may be so overtired that he can’t settle, sort of hyper if you will.
-I notice that he’s going to bed at 8.30pm which is way too late for a child his age.
-Optimum time is between 6 – 7.
-Combine that with unsettled nights and you may have one tired little guy.
+If none of the above apply, you should consider the possibility that he is overtired and unable to settle, akin to being hyper.
+I notice that he’s going to bed at 8.30 p.m., which is way too late for a child his age.
+The best time is between 6 and 7 p.m.
+Combine that with unsettled nights, and you may have one tired little guy.